guyomd/vsm/README.md

 > For citation and a detailed presentation of the method, see:\
 > **Daniel, G., and Arroucau, P., 2025, Data-driven seismicity models based on Voronoi diagrams, _in preparation_**

+> [!CAUTION]
+> Use this program at your own risks!
+We cannot guarantee the exacteness and the reliability of any program included in this repository.

 ## Package contents ##
 This package consists in two main modules added of a suite of utilities for plotting or validation purposes:\
 * **`voronoi2density.py`**: Calculation of earthquake count/density grids based on Voronoi diagrams of a set of epicentral locations.
 This program can also propagate earthquake location and magnitude uncertainties using a random Monte-Carlo sampling process.
 This tends to produce a data-driven smoothing of spatial seismicity patterns.
 One count/density grid is constructed for each magnitude bin and is then projected onto a regular spatial mesh.